ThinkPad Button Customiser

 By clicking the Specified Action option, you can choose from a list of actions to perform when the ThinkPad button is pressed:

-- Lock Workstation Locks the workstation against unauthorised use.
-2000/XP only.
+Lock Workstation Locks the workstation against unauthorised use.
+Windows 2000 onwards only.

 By clicking the Specified Application option, you can choose to run any executable file when the ThinkPad button is pressed.